tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 Clients MUST parse the extension list and check for unsupported mandatory extensions.
 If an unsupported mandatory extension is present, clients MUST ignore the `ECHConfig`.

+Any future information or hints that influence ClientHelloOuter SHOULD be specified as ECHConfig extensions.
+This is primarily because the outer ClientHello exists only in support of ECH.
+Namely, it is both an envelope for the encrypted inner ClientHello and enabler for authenticated key mismatch signals (see {{server-behavior}}).
+In contrast, the inner ClientHello is the true ClientHello used upon ECH negotiation.

 # The "encrypted_client_hello" Extension {#encrypted-client-hello}